TheProjectLumina/LuminaUX/README.md

 # LuminaUX
-a jetpaclk compose glassmorphic UI library for Lumina Client
+a jetpack compose glassmorphic UI library for Lumina Client